 Significantly, Dr. Dulcis found that newly-expressing dopaminergic neurons serve the same behavior as the native population of dopaminergic neurons.

 He also discovered behaviorally relevant transmitter switching in the mature mammalian brain (Science, 2013, JN 2020).

-In his laboratory, Dr. Dulcis is testing the generality of this novel form of calcium activity-dependent plasticity (J. Neuroscience, 2011).
-He found that social stress (JN, 2020) as well as psychostimulants (BBI, 2017), induce transmitter switching in neurons of the activated circuits affecting behavior (Develop.
-Neurobiology, 2012).
+In his laboratory, Dr. Dulcis is testing the generality of this novel form of calcium-mediated plasticity (J. Neuroscience, 2011).
+He found that social stress (JN, 2020) as well as exposure to psychostimulants (BBI, 2017), induce transmitter switching in neurons of the activated circuits affecting behavior (Develop Neurobiol, 2012).

-Evaluating the ubiquity of activity-dependent transmitter switching is critical to determining its translational applicability (J. Chem.
+Identifying the neuronal circuits responsive to activity-dependent transmitter switching is critical to determining its translational applicability (J. Chem.
 Neuroanatomy, 2015).
-Importantly, the underlying molecular and activity-dependent mechanism as well as its gene regulation can be probed with great sophistication using transgenic mice.
+Likely, the underlying activity-dependent molecular mechanism and its gene regulation can be probed with great sophistication using transgenic mice.

-Dr. Dulcis is currently carrying out studies to uncover the cellular mechanism and signaling of this novel form of neuroplasticity and test whether selective circuit activation promotes transmitter respecification affecting behaviors in translational animal models relevant to a variety of neuropsychiatric conditions including mood disorders (EJP, 2015; NPP, 2018; JN 2020), addiction (Biol.Psyichiatry 2019), and Parkinson's disease (NRR, 2019).
+Dr. Dulcis is currently carrying out studies to uncover the molecular signaling of this novel form of neuroplasticity and test whether selective circuit activation promotes transmitter respecification affecting behaviors in translational animal models relevant to a variety of neuropsychiatric conditions including mood disorders (EJP, 2015; NPP, 2018; JN 2020), addiction (Biol.Psyichiatry 2019), and Parkinson's disease (NRR, 2019).